 8. Newspaper: Oracle of Dauphin and Harrisburg Advertiser, 14 Aug 1799, Harrisburg, Dauphin, PA.
 16 On Thursday, the 15th of August next, will be told by Public Vendue, at the late dwelling house of Casper Bucher, in Lower Paxton township, deceased, the following articles, viz.
 Horses, cows, hogs...
 Credit will be given by Catharine Bucher, adm'x and Christian Walborn, adm'r

 July 31, 1799.

-Probate, 21 Jan 1801, Harrisburg, Dauphin, PA.
+9. Probate on 21 Jan 1801 in Harrisburg, Dauphin, PA.
 17 In Orphan's Court records on 21 Jan 1801 page 176: Catharine Bucher and Christian Wlburn administrators of Casper Bucher of Lower Paxton township produce an account; balance of £91.14.8.